hillal20/react-advanced-typescript/READ_JAVA.md

  ```
    Map<Employee, string >  map = new HashMap<>();

-   - the initial capacity of map is 16 , start from 0 to 15 bucket
+   - the initial capacity of map is 16 buckets , start from 0 to 15 bucket
    - every bucket will have one or more nodes and every node has :
                                                   key , value , hash , next
    - every node is considered linkedList
    - map is the hashMap object

    - let say we have 4 employee objects e1, e2, e3 , e4

    - map.put(e1, "hill"), map.put(e2, "fill"), map.put(e3, "bill") ...

    - inside the put method there is a method called hash ,  this hash method  will take the employee object (e1) and passe it as a param to the hash method
    - the hash method will create an index = 6 , this mean it will store the data in the bucket 6 :
                          e1, "hill", 10101101 , null